 Credit financing accounts record all cash flows arising from direct loan obligations and loan guarantee commitments.
 Such cash flows include all cash flows to and from the public, including direct loan disbursements and repayments, loan guarantee default payments, fees, and recoveries on defaults.
 Financing accounts also record intragovernmental transactions, such as the receipt of subsidy cost payments from program accounts, borrowing and repayments of Treasury debt to finance program activities, and interest paid to or received from the Treasury.
 The cash flows of direct loans and of loan guarantees are recorded in separate financing accounts for programs that provide both types of credit.
-The budget totals exclude the transactions of the financing accounts because they are not a cost to the Government.
-However, since financing accounts record all credit cash flows to and from the public, they affect the means of financing a budget surplus or deficit (see "Credit Financing Accounts" in the next section).
+The budget totals exclude the transactions of the financing accounts because they do not represent an allocation of resources by the Government; rather, they affect the means of financing a budget surplus or deficit (see "Credit Financing Accounts"

+in the next section).
 The budget documents display the transactions of the financing accounts, together with the related program accounts, for information and analytical purposes.